tylerlwsmith/bakersfieldtechnology.com/README.md

 # Bakersfield Technology website

+> This project has been superseded by a new Go-powered version of the site.
+You can view the new repo [here](https://github.com/tylerlwsmith/go-bakersfieldtechnology).

 This repo contains the landing page for [bakersfieldtechnology.com](https://bakersfieldtechnology.com).
 I built the site over the course of a few days as an experiment to see if I could rank up for technology related keywords in Bakersfield to generate leads.

 The experiment has been unsuccessful so far 😅